Faareh-Ahmed/Joint-Offloading-and-Service-Caching/README.md

 where `T_m(t)` and `E_m(t)` are the completion time and energy consumption for device *m*, and `λ_t = λ_e = 0.5` by default.

-### PPO baseline (penalty mode)

-Running with `--no-mask --penalty 50` reproduces the "PPO-based caching and offloading" ablation from the paper.
-Invalid actions are penalized during training but the physical cost reported at evaluation time does not include the penalty term.